 Academic journals go through a "peer-review" process.
 A peer-reviewed journal is one whose articles are checked by experts, so you can be more confident that the information they contain is reliable.

-The Library's discovery service Library Search is a good place to start when searching for journal articles and enables access to anything that is available electronically.
+The Library's discovery service DelphiS is a good place to start when searching for journal articles and enables access to anything that is available electronically.

 Newspapers enable you to follow current and historical events from multiple perspectives.
 They are an excellent record of political, social, cultural, and economic events and history.